e9716/neo_fish_functions/README.md

 - get_os_name --> Returns the name of the OS distribution you are currently using.
 - alias_safe --> Make alias if given command has already installed. (experimental)
 - install --> Simple command to install software.
 Supports wsl & mac. mac -> act as brew, arch -> act as pacman & yay, ubuntu -> act as apt.
+- do --> Run commands in scripts folder in project directory.

 ## how to install
 ### using fisher